Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    :header: "Status Code","Description"
    :escape: \

-   "403","you do not have permission to sticky that post" "409","you are trying to sticky a post that is already stickied"
+   "403","You do not have permission to sticky that post."
+   "409","You are trying to sticky a post that is already stickied."

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_set_subreddit_sticky